Catherine McKenna: Post-political career

 After leaving politics, McKenna founded Climate and Nature Solutions, an advisory firm that works with governments, corporations, foundations and universities to scale practical climate and nature-based solutions.
 She also joined Columbia University's Centre on Global Energy Policy and Climate School.
 In 2022, she chaired the United Nations High-Level Expert Group on the Net-Zero Emissions Commitments of Non-State Entities which issued the landmark report, Integrity Matters: Net Zero Commitments by Businesses, Financial Institutions, Cities and Regions, in November 2022.

 In June 2023, McKenna was made a Chevalier of the French Legion of Honour for her contributions to negotiating the Paris Agreement and other climate change diplomacy.
 In May 2024, she received an Honorary Doctorate from McMaster University in Hamilton, Ontario.

 In September 2025, McKenna published Run Like A Girl, a memoir in scrapbook-like form.

 Personal life

-McKenna was married to entrepreneur and writer Scott Gilmore, with whom she moved to The Glebe, Ottawa in 2002, until separating in 2019.
+McKenna was married to entrepreneur and policy advisor Scott Gilmore, with whom she moved to The Glebe, Ottawa in 2002, until separating in 2019.
 Together, they have three children.
 In 2024, she married MASS LBP founder Peter MacLeod.
-McKenna still swims for fun.
-In 2015, she competed as part of the National Capital YMCA Masters Swim Team.
+McKenna still swims as a hobby; in 2015, she competed as part of the National Capital YMCA Masters Swim Team.